Historical uses of Saffron

 During ancient times, saffron (Crocus sativus L.) had many uses worldwide.
 However, some of these uses were forgotten throughout history.
 However, a newly formed interest in natural active compounds brought back attention to the historical benefits of saffron.
 Understanding the different benefits of saffron in the past can help us find the best uses at present.
 In this study, we reviewed various benefits of saffron throughout history among different nations.

 Saffron is a spice derived from the dried stigmas of Crocus sativus Linné, known by ancient nations and has remained among the world’s costliest substances throughout history.
 The flower’s natural fields are in the 30˚- 40˚ North latitude.
 Its flowering period extends 2 or 3 weeks in October or November (depending on geographical differences), in which the flowers are picked by hand; the dark red stigmas are separated manually and then dried.

 The stigmas from about 100,000 flowers are required to make a kilo of pure dried saffron (Claus, 1962; Abrishami, 1987; Abrishami, 1997; Dalby, 2000).
-Saffron has been used by different nations for different purposes such as a spice,
+Different nations have used saffron for different purposes, such as spice,

 To read more about this paper: Download here